-Oak Canyon to Grasslands Trail is a 6.8 mile moderately trafficked loop trail located near San Diego, CA that features a river and is good for all skill levels.
+Oak Canyon to Grasslands Trail is a 6.8 mile moderately trafficked loop trail located near San Diego, California that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great hike close to San Diego.
 Lots of options.

 Nice hike, pretty flat with no shade most of the time so make sure to bring lots of water